gimlet-io/gimlet-documentation/src/pages/blog/the-many-shades-of-platform-engineering.md

 ps.: since this is a large number of tools, we keep the right to be wrong.
 If you think a tool was missjudged, do reach out and we are happy to be corrected.

+ps.: tools' relative position of within a categort does not mean they are less or more abstract than the other.
+Tools within the same category, like "Dev Focused Abstraction" has roughly the same level of abstraction, their vertical position is just a matter of comfortable placement.

 {% wide %}
 ![The Platform Engineering Map](/full.png)